 - Course allows student to prepare for the state assessments (MSP/HSPE)

 Selection of Providers

-MISD primarily uses FuelEd as our provider, but also has access to APEX and Spokane Virtual courses.
-These three providers were selected from a vetted list provided by OSPI’s Alternative Learning Department Online Learning Division (formerly known as the Digital Learning Department).
-All three have a signed contract for providing courses to the district, which is renewed annually.
+MISD primarily uses FuelEd as our provider, but also has access to APEX Learning.
+These providers were selected from a vetted list provided by OSPI’s Alternative Learning Department Online Learning Division (formerly known as the Digital Learning Department).
+They have a signed contract for providing courses to the district, which is renewed annually.
 The contract varies by the type of provider.
 MISD does not vet the individual courses of the providers, except to determine if a course meets a graduation requirement (ie is there enough American History in a course for the course to count as the US History requirement).
 All courses are available for credit on a MIHS transcript.

 Please know that some courses are NOT AVAILABLE to our school district.
 This is primarily the case for some "Premium" and "Career-Focused" elective courses, and based on the online provider's access to a properly credentialed Washington State teacher.
 If this is the case, please consult your School Counselor or the Online Course Registrar to help find an appropriate alternative.

 Fuel Education is the primary provider for MIonline.
-If you are unable to find your choice course, please contact your School Counselor to explore options through other online providers (APEX Learning or Spokane Virtual Learning (SVL)).
+If you are unable to find your choice course, please contact your School Counselor to explore options through other online providers (APEX Learning).
 Please note that these additional providers will only be considered for courses not offered through Fuel Education.